Homemade Unsweetened Applesauce

 Homemade applesauce can be stored in an airtight container in the refrigerator for 7-10 days.
 You can also freeze for up to 2 months and use it at a later date.
 Once the applesauce has thawed refrigerate and do not refreeze.

-If you try this homemade unsweetened applesauce recipe or have a question, please let me know!
-Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+If you try this homemade unsweetened applesauce recipe or have a comment then feel free to leave a rating and let me know.
+I love to hear what you think, or any changes you make, thanks!

 Homemade Unsweetened Applesauce